-1.27 Public Policy and/or Public Administration degrees promote employability in a labour market that is becoming increasingly dominated by artificial intelligence.
+1.26 Public Policy and/or Public Administration degrees promote employability in a labour market that is becoming increasingly shaped by artificial intelligence (AI).
 They also prepare and equip students for work environments that require professionals to work alongside smart machines (Aoun, 2017).
-To ensure students can complete their studies responsibly and with integrity, and be equipped to enter a world increasingly impacted by Gen AI, Public Policy and/or Public Administration degree must recognise and respond to employer and workplace needs, and evolving teaching, assessment and feedback practices.
-When considering the relevance of Gen AI in Public Policy and Public Administration degrees, course developers look beyond assessment security and consider how degrees can incorporate Gen AI into wider learning and teaching practices and student activities, including authentic assessments.
+To ensure students can complete their studies responsibly and with integrity, and be equipped to enter a world increasingly impacted by generative AI (GenAI), Public Policy and/or Public Administration degrees must recognise and respond to employer and workplace needs, and evolving teaching, assessment and feedback practices.
+When considering the relevance of GenAI in Public Policy and Public Administration degrees, course developers look beyond assessment security and consider how degrees can incorporate GenAI into wider learning and teaching practices and student activities, including authentic assessments.

-1.28 Effective and responsible Gen AI education in Public Policy and/or Public Administration degrees will provide future graduates with creative mindsets and the mental elasticity to invent, discover, or create outputs that are valuable to society, the economy and/or the environment.
+1.27 The incorporation of effective and responsible GenAl education in Public Policy and/or Public Administration degrees has the potential to provide future graduates with reflexive skills that are valuable to society, the economy and/or the environment.

-1.29 Public Policy and/or Public Administration degrees can teach students to use technologies in an ethical manner and with integrity, cognisant of the likelihood that they will use Gen AI in the workplace.
+1.28 Public Policy and/or Public Administration degrees can teach students to use technologies in an ethical and responsible manner and with integrity, cognisant of the likelihood that they will use GenAI in the workplace.